Granola

 Diet Ratings

-Processed food made from grains, seeds, nuts, and sweeteners.
-Multiple plant-derived ingredients make it fundamentally incompatible with carnivore diet.
+Granola is a processed food made from grains, nuts, seeds, and often sweeteners.
+Multiple plant-derived ingredients make it completely incompatible with carnivore diet.

 Controversy Index